- Informal Economy

 Case Studies: Garment Workers Around the Globe

 The garment industry employs millions of women workers across the world.
 Conditions are fiercely competitive, with rapid changes in fashion dictating a severe form of just-in-time production.
-The consequences of this are well known – low wages, long hours of overtime and an increase in the numbers of industrial outworkers, most of whom are women.
-The ending of the Multi-Fibre Agreement in January 2005 has introduced further volatility to a complex and rapidly changing industry.
-The case studies that follow illustrate a continuum of locations and statuses within the garment industry drawn from different countries.
-These include factory work, contracted or agency work within factories, work as a member of a producer group and homework.
+The consequences: low wages, long hours of overtime and greater numbers of industrial outworkers, primarily women.

 Factory Workers in China